skypilot-org/skypilot/docs/source/reference/config.rst

     # optimizer uses regular, non-zero pricing in optimization (if by chance any
     # matching reservation exists, AWS will still consume the reservation).
     #
+    # Note: this setting is default to false for performance reasons, as it can
+    # take half a minute to retrieve the reservations from AWS when set to true.
+    #
     # Default: false.
     prioritize_reservations: false
     #